mark-watson/hy-lisp-python-book/manuscript/langchain.md

 Notice that the **doc_embeddings** is a list where each list element is the embeddings for one input text document.
 The **query_embedding** is a single embedding.
 Please read the above linked embedding documentation.

 We will use vector stores to store calculated embeddings for future use.
-In the next chapter we will see a document database search example using LangChain and Llama-Index.

 ## Using LangChain Vector Stores to Query Documents